 The key to a healthy fermentation is to keep the food submerged in the brine.
 Fermenting tools have come a long way from the giant crock my grandparents kept on their back porch, its contents weighed down by a football-shaped rock.
 Many modern crocks are smaller, more streamlined, and come with perks like fitted weights and water-lock lids.
 As more people fall for fermentation, inventive fermenters have come up with airlock lids, small weights, and other tools that help you pack your ingredients into glass jars.

 I’ve become a fan of some of these tools; they help make fermentation easy and nearly trouble free.
-I’ll dive into some of the options more deeply later this month.
+I’ll cover some options later this month.
 But you can easily start fermenting today the way I did: Pack your ingredients into a large jar no higher than its shoulders and cover with brine.
 Pour extra brine into a new zip-close bag or a smaller lidded jar, and fit it inside the mouth of your large one.
 Set the large jar on a plate, wrap it in a towel, and wait for the magic to happen.

 - The hack: A large jar and a small sealed bag or jar.